This review compares two genuine 300mm Nikon zoom lenses that are available for less that $200.

-Bottom Line: The 75-300 AF is considerably better optically than the G at 300mm.
+Bottom Line: The 70-300mm G is awful.
+The 75-300 AF is considerably better optically than the G at 300mm.
 The 70-300G is really soft wide open, vaseline-on-the-lens soft.
 The 75-300 AF is much better wide open.
 The differences are reduced as lenses progress as they reduce in aperture, but the 75-300 AF is more sharp in all comparisons.
 Sure, you could keep the G stopped down, or avoid using the lens past 200mm extended, but why bother having it in your kit if you can’t use your Nikon zoom as advertised?
 For a few bucks more, get the older but better 75-300 AF.

 UPDATE: Another discontinued 70-300mm Nikon zoom, the Nikon 70-300mm f/4-5.6D ED AF, starts at $200 used, but at the time I did this review I wasn’t confident the differences would be that much of an improvement over the 70-300mm G. After completing this review, I did obtain the Nikon 70-300mm f/4-5.6D ED AF.
 It was on par with the 75-300mm in picture quality.
 It has the aperture ring.